 Particularly in this Covid pandemic, the constant barrage of news is designed to ensnare us in a never-ending spiral of urgency and crisis.
 Not just local crisis, or national crisis, but international crisis, and crises we have no power to fix.
 Our hearts were not created to carry the weight of that load.
 They ought not carry that load.
 That’s a burden for the King of heaven and earth to bear.

 Perhaps part of the reason we like to keep up on the news is a fear of missing out.
 I like to check a few select news outlets daily just to keep up.
 But the reality is, if something important happens, I can guarantee you will hear about it from someone you know.
 Or you could read in-depth about it, carefully forming an educated opinion.
 That’s how people used to find out news.

 Plus, think of all the constructive things you could be doing with your life.
 You could catch up with an old friend, spend time with your kids, start a new hobby, knock off a few items on that honey do list, memorize Scripture, or spend more concetrated time praying about this insanity we call 2020.

 Please do not misunderstand me; I am not saying we ought to bury our heads in the sand.
 I am not saying everyone should be just like me and give up movies for six months.
-But if we were more selective about our daily media intake and more intentional about how we engage the vast array of information at our disposal, we would all live more happy and fruitful lives for the glory of God.
+But if we were more selective about our daily media intake and more intentional about how we engage the vast array of information at our disposal, we would all live more happy and fruitful lives by the grace of God for the glory of God.